 - E3D Titan extruder

 This is not intended to be a budget printer.
-If you are in the UK, you can expect the parts to cost about £700 including VAT.
+If you are in the UK, you can expect the parts to cost over £1000 including VAT.

 I considered moving the tower motors and electronics to the top, so that the electronics are more accessible instead of being under the bed, and better separated from the mains wiring.
 However, if the Robotdigg metal corners are used then the base would be only 40mm high, which is not enough to accommodate the power supply and the mains inlet components.
 One possible way round this would be to bolt three 2060 horizontal extrusions to the corners even though they are intended for 2040, and to mill an opening in one of the 2060 extrusions to accommodate the mains inlet components.